-retreat, take time to reflect
+retreat, take time to think

 Fours offer stability + Swords represent our mind and its thoughts.

 In its centered position on the spectrum, the Four of Swords brings the opportunity to take a time-out to reflect on or reconcile an issue (see the Three of Swords).
 The stained glass may hint at a spiritual element, suggesting a time to call on our guides.
 Pamela Coleman-Smith’s depiction shows the medieval practice whereof knights would sometimes commission their tombs and lie on them before (or after) battle to pray (or reflect).
 A repose to quiet the mind or recuperate, mentally.
-Sometimes, we need radio silence for a mental reset.
+Sometimes, we need radio silence for a proper mental reset.